Men's Swimming and Diving Finishes Second at Big Al Invite

 Zion James, Isaac Beers and Derek Hitchens win individual events

 PRINCETON, N.J. – The Columbia men's swimming and diving team traveled to New Jersey this weekend to take part in the Big Al Invitational hosted by Princeton.
-After the second day of competition, the Lions sit in second place with 794.50 points.
-Princeton sits in first place, scoring 1039.50 points.
+After three full days of competition, the Lions finished in second place with 1,269.50 points.
+Princeton won the event, scoring 1,491.50 points.

 Full results from the entire competition can be found HERE.
 A recap from each day of the event can be found below.